 Normally these mock-ups or drafts are sent via email in a PDF format.
 That way – you get to see sample designs in full colour.
 (You won’t get to see the numerous sketches and doodles that are strewn on the designers desk!
 That’s part of the creative process!)

 Now is the time to say what you think of the ideas.
 If you love them – Great!
 But if you are not happy or want things ‘tweaked’, it is equally important to say that now.
 Provide constant feedback to your graphic designer to ensure that they are on the ‘right track’ and that you are happy with the progress.

-If a design is not working – say it and the designer will move on to another concept.
+If you think a design is not working – say it now.
+The designer will improve on the design or move on to another concept.

 Once the design has been finalised – make sure to proof your work before it goes off to the printer / web designer.
 This will avoid any costly mistakes.

 Your Graphic Designer is here to help you.
 A good designer will listen to you in order to fully understand your goals.
 They can also supply you with useful advice and input into your project.

 The key to an excellent end result is good communication on both sides.

 If you’ve enjoyed this post, we think you’ll enjoy reading the followings post too: